It’s easy to stop smoking, just stop!

-Pros: Both help reduce the desire and pleasure of smoking.
+Pros: Both help to reduce the desire and pleasure of smoking.
 They are easy to take and you will have regular sessions with your nurse.
-In a 2006 the US FDA ran some trials, they found that people using Champix (22%) were more successful at quitting smoking than those using Zyban (bupropion hydrochloride) (16%) as a quit smoking aid.
+In 2006 the US FDA ran some trials, they found that people using Champix (22%) were more successful at quitting smoking than those using Zyban (bupropion hydrochloride) (16%) as a quit smoking aid.
 For those people taking a placebo, abstinence at the one-year mark was approximately 8%.

 Cons: You can only get them by prescription.
 You have to remember to take them regularly.
 Both of the medications can have horrible side effects.
 Personally, I tried both but couldn’t continue with either.